danielfdickinson/image-handling-mod-hugo-dfd/README.md

-    "thumbnailSizesAttr" "As with sizesAttr but for thumbnails" "minThumbnailViewport" "Minimum size of the viewport that is require to display thumbnails instead of full images" "loading" "If set, is the 'loading=' attribute for the 'img'" )
+    "thumbnailSizesAttr" "As with sizesAttr but for thumbnails" "minThumbnailViewport" "Minimum size of the viewport that is require to display thumbnails instead of full images" "loading" "If set, is the 'loading=' attribute for the 'img'" "noVisibleCaption" "If true then when there is a title and/or caption with an imageWrapper do not display the title and/or caption (attributes only)"
+    )
 -}}
 ```